DeniseAlicia/Code1/LearningDiary.md

 *Sytax*: the structure and rules of a language (=Grammar)

 *Semantic*: The interpretation/meaning of words and sentences in a language (=Vocabulary)

+*CSS*: Cascading Style Sheet

+*Selector (css)*: Defines which elements from the html-file to choose for styling